 - Monitoring youth court when possible, as well as assisting at-risk youth through the court process.

 The Oak Bay Police Department contributed $7,833 to participate in this unit in 2019.

 Regional Domestic Violence Unit

-The RDVU provides follow-up services to select domestic violence cases where there is an elevated risk to victims, and/or their children, accompanied by a need for intensive victim support.
-The team includes police, community based victim service providers, and the Ministry of Children and Family Development (MCFD).
-Assigned members work full time on team activities.
-The Victoria Woman’s Transition House, MCFD and all CRD police agencies participate.
+The RDVU provides follow-up services to select domestic violence cases where there is an elevated risk to victims and/or their children, accompanied by a need for intensive victim support.
+The team includes police, community-based victim service providers, and the Ministry of Children and Family Development (MCFD).
+Assigned members work full-time on team activities.
+In addition, the Victoria Woman’s Transition House, MCFD and all CRD police agencies participate.

-The Oak Bay Police Department contributed $25,775 to participate this unit in 2020.
+The Oak Bay Police Department contributed $25,775 to participate in this unit in 2020.